OpenC3/cosmos/docs.openc3.com/docs/configuration/accessors.md

 #### Commands

-HTLM Accessor is not typically used for commands but it would be similar to Telemetry using XPath Keys.
+HTML Accessor is not typically used for commands but it would be similar to Telemetry using XPath Keys.

 #### Telemetry